-The ABS function is a Math formula that returns the absolute value of a given number.
+In Microsoft Excel, the absolute value function (ABS Function) is a Math formula that returns the absolute value of a given number.
 The absolute value of a number represents number's distance from zero, regardless of the direction.
 This means that the distance of a number x has the same distance as negative number -x from zero.
-In this guide, we’re going to show you how to use the absolute value function (ABS) in Excel and also go over some tips and error handling methods.
+The ABS function is available for all Excel versions.
+In this guide, we’re going to show you how to use the absolute value function in Excel and also go over some tips and error handling methods.

 ABS Function Syntax